GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

  (1) Allow your Aggregate Manager (AM) to use credentials from the GPO ProtoGENI AM.
+     This step varies by AM type.
      For example, instructions for doing this with a MyPLC are here: http://groups.geni.net/geni/wii/GpoLab/MyplcReferenceImplementation#TrustaRemoteSliceAuthority
-     NOTE: The acceptance tests work fine with other credentials that are trusted at the AM under test.

  (2) Request GPO ProtoGENI credentials.
 If you don't have any, e-mail:
      help@geni.net

+ (3) [optional] Move gcf/acceptance_tests/AM_API_v1/omni_config to
+     ~/.gcf/omni_config to ease running of acceptance tests from any location.
+But be careful to not overwrite any omni_config that may already be at that location.

 Usage Instructions
 ==================

- (1) Install Omni
+ (1) Install GCF1.5 (which includes Omni and the acceptance tests)
-     (a) Install Omni 1.4 and test it per the instructions in INSTALL.txt.
+     (a) Install and test it per the instructions in INSTALL.txt.
 	 All of the tests should return "passed".
      (b) Configure omni_config as necessary.
+         * Omni configuration is described in README-omni.txt
          * Edit 'aggregates' to point to the url of the AM under test.
          * Edit 'am-undertest' to point to the url of the AM under test.
-         * Double check the location of the ProtoGENI .pem files listed in the omni_config
+         * Verify the ProtoGENI .pem files are found in the location specified in the omni_config

- (2) Write a request RSpec for your AM and save as acceptance_tests/AM_API_v1/request.xml
+ (2) Write a request RSpec for AM under test.
+     (a) Move default rspec out of the way.
+         $ mv gcf-1.5/acceptance_tests/AM_API_v1/request.xml  gcf-1.5/acceptance_tests/AM_API_v1/request.xml.default
+     (b) Save request RSpec for AM under test as: gcf-1.5/acceptance_tests/AM_API_v1/request.xml

  (3) Positive testing: Run acceptance tests with a GENI credential accepted by the AM
      (a) Set PYTHONPATH so the acceptance tests can locate omni.py:
-     	 PYTHONPATH=$PYTHONPATH:path/to/gcf/src
+     	 PYTHONPATH=$PYTHONPATH:path/to/gcf-1.5/src

-	 Or add the following to your ~/.bashrc: export PYTHONPATH=${PYTHONPATH}:path/to/gcf/src
+	 Or add the following to your ~/.bashrc: export PYTHONPATH=${PYTHONPATH}:path/to/gcf-1.5/src
      (b) Change into the directory where you will run the acceptance test:
           $ cd gcf/acceptance_tests/AM_API_v1
      (c) Run 'rspeclint' to make sure rspeclint is in your path so that